 On February 8, 2012, the Commodity Futures Trading Commission (“CFTC” or “Commission”) put forth final regulations repealing the popular exemption from registration for private fund managers under CFTC Regulation 4.13(a)(4) (exemption for commodity pool operator) and 4.13(a)(8) (exemption for commodity trading advisor).
 Now many private funds and advisers will have to solely rely on the final rule for the “de minimis” exemption directed by the Dodd-Frank Act.

-For additional information regarding the final rule or any other compliance question, please contact Andrew Deddeh at firstname.lastname@example.org or by phone at (619) 278-0020.
-For additional background on the rule please visit the SEC’s press release located here.
+For additional information regarding the final rule or any other compliance questions, please contact us at (619) 278-0020 to schedule a consultation.